xieyuheng/inner/source/_posts/person/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

   > 1. what we (the constructing intelligence) must do in order to construct an element of the set,
   > 2. and what we must do to show that two elements of the set are equal.

+Coupled with the preceding explanation of what a proposition is, is the following explanation of what a truth is, that is, of what it means for a proposition to be true.
+Assume first that

+> A is a proposition,

+I shall explain to you what a judgement of the form

+> A is true,

+or, briefly,

+> A true,

+means, that is, what you must know in order to have the right to make a judgement of this form.
+And the explanation would be that, to know that a proposition is true, a problem is solvable, an expectation is fulfillable, or an intention is realizable, you must know how to verify, solve, fulfill, or realize it, respectively.

+Comparing with `A true`, what is expressed in `A prop` really has the modal character of possibility.

+The knowledge of a judgement of form `A true` is about **"How"**.
+The knowledge of a judgement of form `A prop` is about **"What"**.

 ## Third lecture

 TODO